ALB37/random-person-generator/README.md

 #### Getting Started

 Clone the repo and do an 'npm i -g <absolute path to this root of this installation>'.
 Names have been pre-loaded into the lib/random-generator.js.
 If you would like to use a different set of names, you will need to add the names that you would like to use into the nameArray.
-Next you will need to create a .env file into the root folder of this app.
-Save that file with the following in the first line:
+Next you will need to set the STORAGE_PATH to the absolute path to the assets/array.json in this project directory.
+Save the random-generator.js with the following where indicated:
 'STORAGE_PATH=<route app's root directory on *your machine*>/assets/array.json'

 #### How to Use